Are you interested to write for Faith Today? Find out what we're looking for.

 In each issue Faith Today includes milestones such as announcements of top-level appointments, resignations, organizational name changes, awards and other items of interest to the wider Christian community.
 These can be submitted by email anytime.

-Faith Today follows The Canadian Press Stylebook for spelling, grammar, capitalization, etc. The CP stylebook is available at www.cp.org and elsewhere for about $40.
+Faith Today follows The Canadian Press Stylebook for spelling, grammar, capitalization, etc. The CP stylebook is available at www.cp.org and elsewhere.
 A free, shorter introduction to our style, the Faith Today Style Guide, is available free online.

 What Faith Today Doesn't Use